solomon-b/blog.cofree.coffee/markdown/2022-02-14-how-to-design-a-chat-bot.md

 pureStatelessBot' = arr
 ```

-We can also construct effectful bots, such as one one which performs
+We can also construct effectful bots, such as one which performs random
-random number generation in `IO`:
+number generation in `IO`:

 ``` haskell
 coinFlipBot :: Bot IO () () Bool